AlfonsBC/CS6140_Final_project/README.md

 ### Results
 ---

-We compared the Bayesian Network method with the classical Machine Learning Models for Binary Classification such as the following methods:
+#### Understanding the Problem via Machine Learning

+To understand the importance of this project, we first provided of code in the folder `/code/Understand_problem` that builds 4 different Machine Learning Models with data that aligns to reality, where for every missense mutation that is pathogenic or disrups the function of the protein, there are nearly $22.3$ benign variants.
+We model the binary classification problem with the following 2 classical approaches, one ensemble method and a neural network.

 - Logistic Regression
 - Naive Bayes
-- KNearest Neighbors
-- Support Vector Machine
-- Decision Tree
+- Gradient Boosting Decision Tree
 - Multi Layer Perceptron

+We fitted the models with bootstrap data according to reality, to understand the importance of this problem in the area of Machine Learning.
+First, we use nearly $496,831$ number of boostrap variants to the before mentioned models, and obtained the following results using a standard approach of train/test split of $70\%$ and $30\%$ :

+#### Understanding the interplay of lines of evidence

+- Bayesian Rule Analysis
 - Bayesian Network Latent Variable Model
 - Bayesian Networks